alibaba/EasyNLP/README.md

     </a>
 </p>

 EasyNLP is an easy-to-use NLP development and application toolkit in PyTorch, first released inside Alibaba in 2021.
-It is built with scalable distributed training strategies, and supports a comprehensive suite of NLP algorithms for various NLP applications.
-EasyNLP integrates knowledge distillation and few-shot learning for landing large pre-trained models, and provides a unified framework of model training, inference, and deployment for real-world applications.
+It is built with scalable distributed training strategies and supports a comprehensive suite of NLP algorithms for various NLP applications.
+EasyNLP integrates knowledge distillation and few-shot learning for landing large pre-trained models and provides a unified framework of model training, inference, and deployment for real-world applications.
 It has powered more than 10 BUs and more than 20 business scenarios within the Alibaba group.
 It is seamlessly integrated to [Platform of AI (PAI)](https://www.aliyun.com/product/bigdata/product/learn) products, including PAI-DSW for development, PAI-DLC for cloud-native training, PAI-EAS for serving, and PAI-Designer for zero-code model training.

 # Main Features

 - **Easy to use and highly customizable:** In addition to providing easy-to-use and concise commands to call cutting-edge models, it also abstracts certain custom modules such as AppZoo and ModelZoo to make it easy to build NLP applications.
-It is equiped with the PAI PyTorch distributed training framework TorchAccelerator to speed up distributed training.
+It is equipped with the PAI PyTorch distributed training framework TorchAccelerator to speed up distributed training.
 - **Compatible with open-source libraries:** EasyNLP has APIs to support the training of models from Huggingface/Transformers with the PAI distributed framework.
 It also supports the pre-trained models in [EasyTransfer](https://github.com/alibaba/EasyTransfer) ModelZoo.
-- **Knowledge-injected pre-training:** The PAI team has a lot of research on knowledge-injected pre-training, and builds a knowledge-injected model that wins the first place in the CCF knowledge pre-training competition.
+- **Knowledge-injected pre-training:** The PAI team has a lot of research on knowledge-injected pre-training, and builds a knowledge-injected model that wins first place in the CCF knowledge pre-training competition.
 EasyNLP integrates these cutting-edge knowledge pre-trained models, including DKPLM and KGBERT.
 - **Landing large pre-trained models:** EasyNLP provides few-shot learning capabilities, allowing users to finetune large models with only a few samples to achieve good results.
-At the same time, it provides knowledge distillation functions to help quickly distill large models to a small and efficient model to faciliate online deployment.
+At the same time, it provides knowledge distillation functions to help quickly distill large models to a small and efficient model to facilitate online deployment.

 # Installation

-You can either install from pip
+You can either install it from pip

 ```bash
 $ pip install pai-easynlp (to be released)